lildude/HB-Cumulus/README.txt

           o Number of Tags to show: 30 - set to 0 or nothing to show all tags

       More information about the options marked with * can be found on the WP-Cumulus notes page.
-    * Hb-Cumulus will work with Habari 0.6.2 and the latest SVN code.
+    * Hb-Cumulus will work with Habari 0.7 and later.
+It'll probably work with earlier releases too, but this is no longer supported..
     * Habari has no concept of categories at the moment, so it'll only show tags.
       If and when Habari gets categories, I'll update the plugin to support categories too.